 Table of Contents[Hide][Show]

 People new to buying grass-fed dairy typically have no idea how to evaluate whether a farm is a good place to spend their local food dollars.
 Beware – not all grass-based farms are created equal!
-There are definite signs to look for that will tell you whether or not the farm is well maintained and the animals healthy and capable of producing nutrient dense dairy for your family.
+There are definite signs to look for that will tell you whether or not the farm is well maintained and the animals healthy and capable of producing nutrient-dense dairy for your family.

-Cows and Pasture
+Cows

-Cows should be busy (grazing) but content.
+The herd should be busy grazing and visibly content.

 Cows should have good color definition.
 Brown is brown and white is white.
 The color stays in the lines and different colors on the cow should not blend together.
+“Happy lines” on the cows are a good indicator of herd health.

 Cows should be shiny!
 In winter, the thicker coat reduces this shine somewhat, but cows that don’t shine are not healthy.